MatthewReid854/reliability/docs/Recommended resources.rst

 -    `arXiv <https://arXiv.org>`_ - a database run by Cornell university that provides open access to over 1.5 million academic papers that have been submitted.
 If you can't find it here then check on Sci-Hub.
 -    `Sci-Hub <https://sci-hub.st/>`_ - paste in a DOI to get a copy of the academic paper.
 Accessing academic knowledge should be free and this site makes it possible.

+Found a broken link?
+If so, please email me (alpha.reliability@gmail.com) so I can update it.